TobiasPSP/doneland_sources/projects/programmableBuck/voltageInjection/1 Functional Parts/1_buck_interface.md

 ## Soldering Wires To Buck Converter

-The digital control we are building is a completely separate *external component* and does not require any structural changes in the stock **Buck** converter.
-All we need is a way to interface with it:
+The **Buck** controller is not changed in any way.
+The digital control we want to add is a completely separate *external component*.
+We just need a way to interface them.

 <img src="../images/buck_interface_w.png" width="60%" height="60%" />